 The Good News of the Kingdom is that God will return to the earth when the way has been prepared.
 All the people of the world will behold His Glory.
 This is the Lord’s promise to us.

-So shall they fear the name of the Lord from the west, and his glory from the rising of the sun.
-When the enemy shall come in like a flood, the Spirit of the Lord shall lift up a standard against him.
+So shall they fear the name of the LORD from the west, and His glory from the rising of the sun; when the enemy comes in like a flood, the Spirit of the LORD will lift up a standard against him.
 (Isaiah 59:19)

 It is the task of the witnesses to prepare the way for the coming of the Glory of God to the earth.
 This they will do, not by their own strength or resources but by the Spirit of the Lord.
 In the case of John the Baptist the witness was confined to a small area of the Middle East.
 The witness that will prepare the way of the Lord will speak to the whole world of the coming of the Glory of God—Glory that will shine to the ends of the earth.
 The Good News of the soon coming of the Kingdom of God to the earth will be proclaimed to every nation as a witness.
 After that the end will come, not the end of the world but the end of the opportunity for people to repent and be saved.